muhammedjamsheer/Angular/Basics.md

    1. app - App folder contains the Angular project-related files like components, HTML files, etc.
    1. assets - Assets folder contains any static files like images, stylesheets, custom javascript library files.
    1. environments - Environments folder contains the environment-related files which are required during  build of the projects.
-###### package.json
+#### Different Config Files

-   package.json is basically a JSON file that contains all information related to the required packages for the project.
+1.package.json-it is basically a JSON file that contains all information related to the required packages for the project.
+2.angular.json – angular.json file is an Angular Application Environment based JSON file which contains all the information related to the project build and deployment.
+  It tells the system which files need to change when we use ng build or ng serve command.